Cataract Treatment

 Advanced Lenses

-Advanced lenses deliver near, intermediate, and distance vision to allow you to see clearly where you focus your vision most.
+Advanced lenses are designed to deliver near, intermediate, and distance vision to allow you to see clearly where you focus your vision most.
 It can also provide crisp, clear vision in all lighting conditions.
 In most cases, an advanced lens will reduce the need for glasses.
 Ask your doctor about advanced lenses like the Continuous Range of Vision IOL and

 the Extended Depth of Focus IOL.